embassy-rs/trouble/README.md

 Since a lot of the examples demo the same BLE functionality, they only contain basic wiring specific to the BLE controller, and share the 'business logic' within the `examples/apps` folder.

+More information on these examples can be found is the [examples/README.md](examples/README.md).

 ## License

 Trouble is licensed under either of